danielaparker/jsoncons/doc/ref/json_options.md

     json_options& precision(uint8_t value)
 Overrides floating point precision when serializing json.
 The default, for a floating point value that was previously decoded from json text, is to preserve the original precision.
-The fefault, for a floating point value that was directly inserted into a json value, to serialize with shortest representation.
+The default, for a floating point value that was directly inserted into a json value, to serialize with shortest representation.

     json_options& escape_all_non_ascii(bool value)
 Escape all non-ascii characters.
 The default is `false`.